agocorona/DAppFlow/README.md

       return()
 ```

-In that example., some web/console endpoints (with `minput`) and in-chain plutus (with`callEndpointOnInstance`)  are invoqued.
+In that example, some web/console endpoints (with `minput`) and in-chain plutus (with`callEndpointOnInstance`)  are invoqued.
 Since the "contract" in this case is trivial, with one step for each `lock` adn `guess`, it does not make evident the power of sequencing many interactions with the user and the on-chain code in the same monadic expression.

 DApps involving contracts take a long time to complete.
 The program support stop and recovery of the execution state at the step where it was when it was stopped.